 Learn more about how to register with Services for Students with Disabilities (SSD) and the accommodations and services they provide.

 Visit maps.utexas.edu and mark where all your classes are.
 This will make it easier to find your way around once classes begin!
 The interactive map in the UT Austin app (iPhone only) is also a helpful tool.

 Research options for purchasing textbooks.

 You may want to wait until classes begin to purchase books, but you can start looking into where to purchase them now.
 There are many online and in-store options, including the University Co-op, which has a tool on their website to help you compare options.
 You can also look into e-books or renting.

 Participate in Longhorn Welcome.

 Longhorn Welcome is a calendar of campus-wide events to welcome you to UT Austin!
-There are 12 Signature Events, including Gone to Texas and Horns Up Night, as well as dozens of other campus events that have been planned for you.
+There are 12 Signature Events, including Gone to Texas and the class photo, as well as dozens of other campus events that have been planned for you.

 You can find more information about campus and academic resources under the Resources tab of our website.